Ben Pirmann: Management career

-Pirmann began coaching at Western Michigan University in 2009.
+Pirmann began coaching as an assistant at Western Michigan University in 2009.
 After three seasons, he moved to the same role with his alma mater Michigan State University.

-Whilst at MSU, Pirmann also coached NPSL side Detroit City FC since 2013, where he amassed a 49-17-17 regular-season record over the six seasons he was in charge.
+In addition to his role at MSU, Pirmann also served as head coach of NPSL side Detroit City FC between 2013 and 2018.
+He amassed a 49-17-17 regular-season record over the six seasons he was in charge, with the team's best finish being a 2017 run to the NPSL national semifinals.

 On December 13, 2018, Pirmann joined USL Championship side Memphis 901 as their assistant coach.
 On September 15, 2020, following the dismissal of head coach Tim Mulqueen, Pirmann was named interim head coach for the remainder of the season.
 On April 8, 2021, he was named head coach on a permanent basis.
 On November 9, 2022, Pirmann was named 2022 USL Championship Coach of the Year.

 On November 17, 2022, it was announced that Pirmann had left his head coaching position at Memphis 901 for the same role with the Charleston Battery.

+Pirmann's first season with the Battery was marked with success and he was named a finalist for the Championship Coach of the Year for a second straight year.
+The Battery set a league record for the greatest turnaround season in USL Championship history with a season-to-season gain of +34 points (25 in 2022 to 59 in 2023).
+Charleston also set a new club record for most wins in a USL Championship regular season (17).
+Charleston additionally had a league-best 29 points away from home and tied for the most road wins (eight).
+The Battery won the Eastern Conference Final and reached the 2023 USL Championship Final, falling in the penalty shootout.